17hoehbr/automated-plex-guide/README.md

 1. Navigate to qBittorrent Web UI at http://localhost:8080
 2. Click on Tools > Options
 3. Under the "Downloads" tab change "Default Save Path" to /downloads/completed
+4. Check the box next to "Keep incomplete torrents in:" Make sure it's set to /downloads/incomplete

 ### Change default login